ScalaIO/scala.io_web_main/src/cfp.md

 ### Lightning talks (10 minutes - during lunch)

-Lightning talks are a great way to introduce a subject you love or deeply care about to a smaller audience.
-They are a great opportunity for every speakers to communicate at a more personnal level.
+Lightning talks are a great way to introduce a subject you like or deeply care about to a smaller audience.
+They are an opportunity for every speakers to communicate at a more personnal level.

 ### Workshop (3h00)